 Real-world applications of crimp monitoring

-Learn more about how our systems have been used to monitor and improve:
+We specialize in designing and manufacturing advanced defect detection solutions for crimp monitoring and other processes.
+Learn more about how our systems have been used to monitor and improve your crimp applications:

 Crimping copper terminals onto wires for automotive wire harnesses